 Names of competitive companies (this can demonstrate similar experience)

 * The words on the resume must match the keywords chosen exactly.
 For example, if they are asking for a Programmer and you were called Software Developer you may not come up.

 What type of file should your resume be saved in?
 PDF, Word?
 Or Plain Text?

 ATS systems are constantly changing and evolving just like cell phones and so what was required five years ago is no longer required.
 When cell phones first came out you could not take pictures with your phone and today you can with most of the new models.
 This is exactly like what is happening with applicant tracking systems they are evolving and this is causing confusion in how to apply and get through the system.

 In 98% of cases submitting, a resume in word.doc will be successful in making it through the ATS system.
 You do not need to save it in plaintext.

-Dorothy is a professional resume writer in Vancouver, British Columbia and career advisor with over 25 years’ experience in helping people find fulfilling work at all levels of the labour market.
-If you think your resume or LinkedIn profile needs a tune up or you are unsure how to even start contact Dorothy at email@example.com or go to www.fwt.bc.ca.
-Dorothy is constantly seeking the latest and most current information on trends in resumes, cover letters, linked in and also keeps abreast of the changing labour market.
+Dorothy is a professional resume writer in Vancouver, British Columbia and a career advisor with over 25 years’ experience in helping people find fulfilling work at all levels of the labour market.
+If you think your resume or LinkedIn profile needs a tune-up or you are unsure how to even start, contact Dorothy at email@example.com or go to www.fwt.bc.ca.
+Dorothy is constantly seeking the latest and most current information on trends in resumes, cover letters, Linkedin, and also keeps abreast of the changing labour market.